pytest-dev/pytest-variables/README.rst

   }

 If multiple files are specified then they will be applied in the order they appear on the command line.
-When duplicates keys with non dictionary_ values are encountered, the last to be applied will take priority.
+When duplicate keys with non dictionary_ values are encountered, the last to be applied will take priority.

 Accessing variables